 Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000.
-Or 1 drop in 13 gallons.

 Parts per billion (ppb) or Micrograms per liter - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.
-Or 1 drop in 13,000 gallons.

-Action Level - the concentration of a contaminant which if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Maximum Contaminant Level (MCL) - The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL) The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.